 Figure 9.1-5.
-Normalized Cumulative Distribution of Distance to Primary Impact Location shows that most of the descending ejecta originates within a few tens of km of the target, and most of the ascending ejecta from even closer.
+Normalized Cumulative Distribution of Distance to Primary Impact Location

 The total number of ejecta simulated for this calculation was 2 × 1011.
 Of these, 7610 hit the target from descending trajectories, which means for every ejecta particle created the probability of striking a target “from above” is approximately 4.8 × 10-14 per square meter of target.
 There were 7812 that hit the target on ascending trajectories, with a probability of striking the targe “from below” of 5.0 × 10-14 per square meter.

 The actual numbers, of course, are dependent on the details of the simulation.
 To demonstrate this, Figure 9.1-6 shows the zenith angle histogram of Case B60.
 Note that the shape of the distribution changes, but the fraction of descending and ascending ejecta hitting the target shows that these are both of similar magnitude.
-Of a total of 1011 total ejecta particles created, 4936 hit on descending trajectories for a probability of 6.3 × 10-14, and 5210 hit on ascending trajectories for a probability of 6.6 × 10-14.
+The distribution in zenith angle of simulated ejecta hitting the 500-m sphere using the Case B60 direction distribution shows similar ascending/descending symmetry as in Case A. Of a total of 1011 total ejecta particles created, 4936 hit on descending trajectories for a probability of 6.3 × 10-14, and 5210 hit on ascending trajectories for a probability of 6.6 × 10-14.
 Note these numbers are slightly higher than for Case A.